 Let's take a closer look at that all-in-one printer you purchased.
 The printer can also be used for personal printing, and the IRS categorizes these types of property as listed property.
 They are on a list because they can be used either for personal or business purposes.
 The IRS requires a higher degree of proof of business use.

 You must specifically document how you use listed property.
 The best way is to keep a log with the piece of property (like the expense log described below).
 Every time you use the printer or other listed property, note the date, usage (number of copies, for example), the specific job (printing copies of a brochure for business") and whether the use is business or personal.
 Also note costs associated with the printer, like cartridges.

 At the end of the year, you should be able to show the percentage use for business and then assign that percentage to costs.
 For example, if you find that you have used the printer 60% of the time for business, you can take 60% of the costs as a business deduction.
 As a reminder, if you have the property at your business location (not your home office), you don't have to keep a log.
 All use at a business location is assumed to be for business purposes.

 Using Account Statements

-Let's say you lost the credit card slip or you don't have the cancelled check for that printer purchase.
+Let's say you lost the credit card slip or you don't have the canceled check for that printer purchase.
 You can use a bank statement or credit card statement to prove a business purchase but you will also need additional verification, from an appointment book, calendar, or day planner.